 An Extinction schedule (Ext) is a special type of non-intermittent reinforcement schedule, in which no reinforcer is given, or reinforcer is discontinued, leading to a progressive decline of the previously reinforced response.

 How fast complete extinction happens depends partially on the reinforcement schedule used in learning the behavior.

-Among the 4 types of reinforcement schedules, the Variable Ratio Schedule (VR) is the most resistant to extinction whereas Fixed Interval Schedule (FI) is the least.
+Among the different types of reinforcement schedules, the Variable Ratio Schedule (VR) is the most resistant to extinction whereas the Continuous Schedule is the least5.